eviegc/PlayerRespawnSystem/README.md

 # RoR2-PlayerRespawnSystem

+**NOTE:** This is a fork of [RoR2-PlayerRespawnSystem](https://thunderstore.io/package/Mordrog/PlayerRespawnSystem/) to fix some errors encountered on various respawn events (e.g. respawning when a teleporter is triggered) and UI death timer RPC issues.

 RoR2 mod - provides customizable players respawn system for your games

 Mod will provide respawn system which can be configured to your play style.
 It allows for time respawn, respawn on start of teleporter event, respawn on end of teleporter event.